cbor-wg/cddl/draft-greevenbosch-appsawg-cbor-cddl.md

 A _control_ allows to relate a _target_ type with a _controller_ type via a _control operator_.

-The syntax for a control type is `target .control-operation controller`, where control operators are special identifiers prefixed by a dot.
+The syntax for a control type is `target .control-operator controller`, where control operators are special identifiers prefixed by a dot.
 (Note that _target_ or _controller_ might need to be parenthesized.)